wxmiked/corpus-christi-race-marks/README.md

 GPS coordinates for sailing race markers for the Corpus Christi, Texas sailboat racing area.

 ## Please help
 Please consider creating a similar GitHub repository for your local sailing area if one does not already exist.
-Visiting sailors well have the pleasure of knowing where they are going in their first race, and the locals will look like they know what they are doing too.
+Visiting sailors will have the pleasure of knowing where they are going in their first race, and the locals will look like they know what they are doing too.

 ## Source
 These mark coordinates were found on the Corpus Christi Midget Ocean Racing Fleet (CCMORF) [website](http://ccmorf.org/) in this [handy PDF](https://ccmorf.files.wordpress.com/2011/12/2-1-10-ccyc-bay-race-map-and-chart.pdf)(downloaded 2015-07-17) that lists distance and bearing for all combinations of the different race marks.